Nordix/metal3-dev-tools/wow/github-workflow.md

 More detailed explainatory text, if necessary.
 Wrap it to about 72 characters or so.
 Write your commit message in the imperative: "Fix bug" and not "Fixed bug" or "Fixes bug".

+Co-authored-by: My Name <my.name@est.tech>
 ```

+If your commit includes contributions from someone else, add this person as
+co-author by adding the Co-authored-by trailer at the end of your commit.

+Note that the email address might be protected by Github, then you need to
+use the address provided by Github.

 ## git workflow for a Github repo through Nordix